-The Neighbourhood Panel is an opportunity for people in the village to meet with our local Police representatives and discuss issues affecting our village.
+This was an opportunity for people in the village to meet with local Police representatives and discuss issues affecting the village.

 Should you see suspicious behaviours or have concerns that a crime may be have been committed contact the Police using telephone number 101 alternatively contact Sussex Police via their web-site at https://www.sussex.police.uk/contact-us/

-The emergency number 999 (or 112) is still in operation and this number should be used if a crime is being committed or if you feel that you are under a threat of harm.
+The emergency number 999 (or 112) should be used if a crime is being committed or if you feel that you are under a threat of harm.

 Crimestoppers is an independent crime fighting charity and they can be contacted through their web-site https://crimestoppers-uk.org/ or by calling 0800 555 111 where you can report an issue anonymously.